 The proud country girl from the small towns of Rhine and Eastman,Georgia, residing in Atlanta,Georgia, Evette “EJay”Johnson is a product of working-class parents and has grown through her life experiences—she humbly continues to grow through them.
 She prefers to be called EJay because it’s spicier than Evette.
 Writing has always been one of her favorite hobbies.
 EJay is weird, giving herself permission to be a visionary, a thinker, a free spirit, and multidimensional.
 That, along with seeking to understand and learning some things the hard way while navigating through life, enables EJay to share her knowledge.
-An everyday, working-class person with over twenty years of work experience, a wealth of life experience, and a natural helper, she earned her Psychology, B.S. and Sociology, A.S. degrees from Clayton State University as a full-time single mother while working full time.
-She has also earned a few certifications: Certified Life Coach with specialties in Career-, Relationship-, and Executive Coaching, Certified Scrum Master, and Certified Scrum Product Owner.
+An everyday, working-class person with many years of work experience, a wealth of life experience, and a natural helper, she earned her Psychology, B.S. and Sociology, A.S. degrees from Clayton State University as a full-time single mother while working full time.
+She has also earned a few certifications for Scrum and SAFe.
 EJay, believing in producing good fruit, dedicated her early adult life to training up her son and providing him with tools to reach his full potential, and she never lost the desire to passionately fulfill her vision.

 EJay: “I don’t believe in limiting myself.
 I feel comfortable going against the grain.
-I work smart, and I play smart.
+While some people are materialistic, I’m brainalistic; I enjoy learning new things and becoming adept in certain areas.
+I welcome challenges, conflict, change, complexity and open communication for improvement, growth, and sustainable solutions.
+As a strategist, I work smart and I play smart.
 I work diligently toward fulfilling my visions and goals, and I indulge in proper rest, exercise, and take time to enjoy life.
 I remain faithful and solution-focused.
 I value what helps people and organizations thrive—character, integrity, transparency, courage, accountability/ownership, resiliency, adaptability, faith, diversity (ideas, skills, background).
 For me, open communication is necessary to strengthen relationships, resiliency is a must to achieve, and I strive to walk my talk.”

 “Don’t be quick to judge.
 Seek to understand.”